1 Corinthians Chapter 1

 6. we also preach the Anointed who has been crucified, (which indeed is a stumbling block to Jews and foolishness to gentiles).

-7. But to the called – both Jews and Greeks – God’s Anointed is the power and wisdom of God.
+7. But to the called – both Jews and Greeks – the Anointed is God’s power and God’s wisdom.

 8. For the foolishness of God is wiser than men, and the weakness of God is stronger than men.